OLIPLICHE/blogapp/README.md

 # blog-app
 The Blog app is a classic example of a blog website.
-I create a fully functional website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.
+It's a functional website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## Getting Started
  Go ahead and check the most recent version of each of this in the code editor: